beyondessential/palau.lims/README.rst

 Resistance (AMR) detection and surveillance, aimed for hospitals and human health centres at the `Republic of Palau`_.

+This extension is an installable module developed by `Naralabs`_ that customizes `SENAITE LIMS`_ to the shared requirements of laboratories implemented under the leadership of `Beyond Essential Systems`_ (BES).

 This extension was developed as part of the `Project Olangch`_, a transformative health information system project to strengthen the eHealth ecosystem of the `Palau Ministry of Health and Human Services`_.
 Besides the implementation of SENAITE LIMS, the project workplan includes the implementation of `Tamanu`_, `mSupply`_, `Tupaia`_ and `DHIS2`_.

-`Beyond Essential Systems`_ lead the implementation of the LIMS, with the support of `Naralabs`_.

-Besides functionalities and customizations tailored to the needs of target laboratories, this extension also comes with the following dependencies, that belong to the SENAITE LIMS ecosystem:
+Besides functionalities and customizations tailored to the needs of target laboratories, this extension depends on `bes.lims`_, another extension profile that customizes SENAITE LIMS to the shared requirements of laboratories implemented under the leadership of BES.
+As a result, the `palau.lims` add-on also depends on the following products, that belong to the SENAITE LIMS
+ecosystem:

 - `senaite.patient`_: patients handling
 - `senaite.abx`_: antibiotics handling